GP Training in HEE Wessex

 Opportunities In Wessex

-Wessex provides opportunities to take breaks (OOPE) from training to experience GP in other countries, with strong links to New Zealand.
-There are also opportunities to participate in the “improving Global Health through Leadership Development programme” with overseas placements working on projects in Cambodia, South Africa and Zambia.
+There are opportunities to participate in the Improving Global Health programme with overseas placements working on projects in Africa and Asia.

 New programme for 2020